TypicalFence/mp3tag-docker/readme.md

 # MP3tag Docker

-MP3tag running in docker accessable with a web ui or vnc.
+MP3tag running in docker accessible with a web ui or vnc.

 Also has firefox and a file browser.